New Invariants for the Graph Isomorphism Problem: Computations and Experimental Results

-\begin{itemize} \item for all pairs of distinct points $p, p' \in P$ there is exactly one line $ l\in L$ such that $(p, l)\in I$ and $(p', l)\in I$; \item for all pairs of distinct lines $l, l'\in L$ there is exactly one point $p\in P$ such that $(p, l)\in I$ and $(p, l')\in I$; \item there are four points such that no line is incident with more than two of these points. \end{itemize}
+A projective plane of order $n$ is an incidence structure on $n^2+n+1$ points, and equally many lines, (i.e., a triple $(P,L,I)$, where $P$, $L$ and $I$ are disjoint sets of the points, the lines and the incidence relation with $I\subset P\times L$ and $|P| = |L| = n^2 + n + 1$), such that: \begin{enumerate}[(i)] \item for all pairs of distinct points $p, p' \in P$, there is exactly one line $ l\in L$ such that $(p, l)\in I$, $(p', l)\in I$; \item for all pairs of distinct lines $l, l'\in L$, there is exactly one point $p\in P$ such that $(p, l)\in I$, $(p, l')\in I$; \item there are four points such that no line is incident with more than two of these points. \end{enumerate}